Uninstall Exasol

 rm -r /home/<installation_user>/.ccc

-After Exasol has been uninstalled, you can remove the installation user on the hosts if it is no longer needed.
+After Exasol has been uninstalled, you can remove the Exasol user on the hosts if it is no longer needed.
 In that case you must be logged in as another user with sudo permissions or as root.